TokMem: One-Token Procedural Memory for Large Language Models: Method

-While effective, these approaches are costly: the same procedural context must be re-read at every invocation, which can exhaust the limited context window~\citep{Agarwalmanyshots}.

-\subsection{TokMem: procedural memory as a token}
+\subsection{TokMem: Procedural Memory as a Token}

-Our key idea is that frequently reused procedures can be effectively ``compressed'' and stored by encoding them into an internalized memory token, bypassing repeated textual specification.
-Specifically, we create a memory bank of $l$ special embeddings:
+Our key idea is that frequently reused task procedures can be effectively ``compressed'' and stored by encoding them into a dedicated memory token, significantly reducing the verbosity of task instructions.
+Consider $l$ memory tokens.
+They are added to the vocabulary as special tokens, each represented by an embedding.
+Thus, they form a memory bank of $l$ special embeddings:

-Each $\vm_i$ is a trainable vector with no direct textual translation and represents a unique procedure.
-For simplicity, we label each memory token $\vm_i$ to have a special index $a_{m_i} \in \sN$.
-In contrast to textualized context engineering, TokMem evokes a procedural response without any explicit context:
+Each $\vm_i$ is a trainable vector with no direct textual form and represents a unique procedure.
+For simplicity, we assign each memory token $\vm_i$ a special token index $a_{m_i} \in \sN$.

-where the model recalls the appropriate memory token $a_{m_i}$ internally based on the query.
-This eliminates redundant context engineering and achieves $O(1)$ procedural invocation.

-To connect these tokens with training, we define a \emph{procedure–response} pair as the concatenation of a memory token $a_{m_i}$ and its corresponding response tokens $(r_{i1}, \dots, r_{in})$.
-Importantly, each training instance may contain multiple such pairs to model multi-stage reasoning or composition~\citep{khot2023decomposed, zhou2023leasttomost}.
+To connect these tokens with training, we first describe a single training instance.
+We define a \emph{procedure--response} pair, where a procedure is invoked by a memory token $\vm_i$ and the response is a sequence of textual tokens $(r_{i1}, \dots, r_{in}) \in \sN^n$ that realizes the procedure in text.
+For example, the response may specify tool-call arguments or follow a particular output format implied by the procedure.

+We formulate training as a supervised task where each procedure--response pair is provided, represented by concatenating a procedural memory token $a_{m_i}$ with the embeddings of $(r_{i1}, \dots, r_{in})$.
+Each training instance may contain multiple procedure--response turns, modeling tasks that require multi-step reasoning or composition for a query $q$.
 Formally, the sequentialized training sequence has the layout

 We adopt the standard next-token prediction loss: